Celebrating Easter Twice

 There are many variations on the use of the egg throughout religions.
 Even in Iran, the egg is used during Nowrooz, which is the Persian New Year.
 It too celebrates new life.

-I consider myself very fortunate, in that I have the honour of celebrating Christ’s resurrection twice; in England, and with my friends in Moldova, Romania and Hungary.
+I consider myself very fortunate, in that I have the honour of celebrating Christ’s resurrection twice; in England, and with my friends in Moldova, Romania and The Ukraine.
 Regardless of where I am in person, I will certainly be in spirit!

 He has Risen Indeed!